Facilitating Compliance: helping patients choose health

 they will not change, regardless of its efficacy of the value of the solution.

-In other words, until or unless someone recognizes at their deepest levels that change can be accomplished without permanent disruption to who they are and how they live, AND are willing/able to do the deeply internal work of designing new habits, beliefs, and goals, AND manage any fallout, people will not change regardless of their need or the efficacy of your solution.
-[Note: I’ve been teaching the same premise to sales folks and coaches for decades.]
+In other words, until or unless someone understands their risk of change, AND are willing/able to do the deeply internal work of designing new habits, beliefs, and goals, AND manage any fallout, people will not change regardless of their need or the efficacy of your solution.

 Why isn’t a rational argument, or an obvious problem, enough to inspire behavior change?
-Because we’re dealing with long-held and largely unconscious patterns, habits, and normalized activities and beliefs.
-And because we’re trying to push change from the outside – usually through information, advice, and activities – before the system has figured out how to change itself congruently.
+Because we’re dealing with long-held and largely unconscious patterns, habits, and normalized activities and beliefs that become part of our neural circuitry.
+And because we’re trying to push change from the outside – usually through information, advice, and activities – before the system has figured out how to change in the least risky way.

 Rational argument is ignored because our unconscious fights to maintain the status quo: we’ve been ‘like this’ for so long and it’s been ‘good enough’ to keep us stable.
 Change must be agreed to from our deepest norms before being willing to change behaviors.
-And until then, we can’t even accurately hear incoming data if it runs counter to our norms.
+And until then, we can’t even accurately hear incoming data if it runs counter to our beliefs.

 THE INTRICACY OF BUY-IN

-Behaviors are merely the expression – the representation – of our beliefs.
+Behaviors are merely the expression – the representation, the output – of our beliefs.
 Think of it this way: behaviors express our beliefs much like the output of a software program is a result of the coding in the programming.
 To change the output, you don’t start by changing the functionality; you first change the coding which automatically changes the functionality.
+Like a dummy terminal, our behaviors only represent our internal programming.

 WHY PROFESSIONALS DON’T PROMOTE CHANGE

-Here’s what happens.
-Influencers wrongly believe that if they share, advise, gather, or promote the right information in the right way, using the right words and offering good rational reasons why change is necessary, Others will comply.
+How does this all apply to Healthcare?
+Our current healthcare system considers providers to be experts with the ‘right’ answers.
+Providers wrongly believe that if they share, advise, gather, or promote the right information with rational reasons why change is necessary, Others will comply.
 But our patients and clients

 • hear us through biased filters and cannot hear our message as meant;